• Skip to primary navigation

 Seniors (Ages 65+): The Lowest-Use Bracket

-Region65+ Daily Screen / Online TimeNotable Gap
+Region / Measure65+ Daily Screen or Online TimeNotable Gap

-United Kingdom (online)3h 20m21% no home internet
+United Kingdom (online only)3 hours 20 minutes21% have no home internet

-Global (all screens incl.
-TV)~5.2 hoursTV-dominated
+Global (all screens including TV)~5.2 hoursTV-dominated

 Mental Health Correlations Across Age Brackets